Borderline Personality Disorder and Addiction

 Forms of borderline personality disorder have to do with the patterns of behavior that make an everyday living so difficult for BPD sufferers.
 As is so often the case, the effects of substance abuse and addiction only make BPD symptoms more severe.

 According to the Substance Abuse & Mental Health Services Administration, patterns of behavior to watch for include:

 - A regular practice of self-harming or self-mutilating behaviors

 - Having thoughts of suicide on a frequent basis, or repeated attempts at suicide

 Underlying Links Between Borderline Personality Disorder and Addiction

-Borderline personality disorder occurs in one percent of the population, but rates of BPD among substance abusers runs much higher.
-Part of the reason for this lies in the learned coping behaviors that characterize BPD as well as the genetic risks that predispose a person to developing BPD.
+Borderline personality disorder occurs in one percent of the population, but rates of BPD among substance abusers run much higher.
+Part of the reason for this lies in the learned coping behaviors that characterize BPD as well as the genetic risks that predispose a person to develop BPD.

 On the flip side, the damaging effects of substance abuse make BPD symptoms even more severe over time.
 These effects take the form of:

 - The temporary reward or relief that drugs and alcohol produce

 - Drug cravings become more intense over time